 Interstitial cystitis is chronic inflammation of the bladder.
-People who have interstitial cystitis have a bladder wall that is inflamed and irritated (red and sore).
+People who have interstitial cystitis have a bladder wall that is irritated and inflamed (sore and red).
 This inflammation can scar the bladder or make it stiff.
 A stiff bladder can’t expand as urine fills it.
 In some cases, the walls of the bladder may bleed slightly.
 Some people get sores in the bladder lining.
 More than 3 million American women and 1 million men have interstitial cystitis.

 What are the symptoms of interstitial cystitis?

 People who have interstitial cystitis may have the following symptoms:

 - An urgent need to urinate, both in the daytime and during the night.
-(Yet, they may pass only very small amounts of urine each time.)
+They may pass only very small amounts of urine each time.

 - Pressure, pain, and tenderness around the bladder, pelvis, and perineum.
 (The perineum is the area between the anus and vagina or the anus and the scrotum).
 This pain and pressure may increase as the bladder fills and decrease as it empties with urination.

 - A bladder that won’t hold as much urine as it used to hold.